Are You Staying Home? If Not You have to Fly, Borders Now Closed Until 2021

 With everyone staying home and in our communities, we all get to reflect on where we chose to live and perhaps retire.

 During this time, many Canadians and Americans return home from where they live in the winter.
 These folks are better known as Snowbirds.
-Most of these people find no pleasure in the cold and snow and don’t have any desire to embrace the activities in a four-season area.
+Most people find no pleasure in the cold and snow and don’t desire to embrace the activities in a four-season area.

 There is a lot of talk of stay vacation until there is a coronavirus vaccine, but are Snowbirds ready for staying home and not going to warmer climates this coming winter?

 On July 1, 2019, Emily Brandon, Senior Editor for U.S. News & World Report, wrote an article reviewing the top ten places to retire in Canada.

 Emily stated, “Here’s where Canadians report enjoying the highest quality of life.” https://money.usnews.com/money/retirement/baby-boomers/slideshows/the-10-best-places-to-retire-in-canada

 The information collected is the voice of the people who live in these communities.